docker-library/docs/postgres/content.md

 There are many ways to set PostgreSQL server configuration.
 For information on what is available to configure, see the postgresql.org [docs](https://www.postgresql.org/docs/current/static/runtime-config.html) for the specific version of PostgreSQL that you are running.
 Here are a few options for setting configuration:

 -	Use a custom config file.
 Create a config file and get it into the container.
-If you need a starting place for your config file you can use the sample provided by PostgreSQL which is available in the container at `/usr/share/postgresql/postgresql.conf.sample`.
+If you need a starting place for your config file you can use the sample provided by PostgreSQL which is available in the container at `/usr/share/postgresql/postgresql.conf.sample` (`/usr/local/share/postgresql/postgresql.conf.sample` in Alpine variants).

 	-	**Important note:** you must set `listen_addresses = '*'`so that other containers will be able to access %%REPO%%.